Matthewn7/CF-Firewall/README.md

 # CF-Firewall

-Add the latest CloudFlare IP ranges to your IPTables firewall.
+Add the latest CloudFlare IPv4 ranges to your firewall.

 This program <b>does not</b> add the drop rules!!
 You will need to drop traffic to port 80 and 443 yourself, for example:<br>
 `iptables -A INPUT -p tcp -m multiport --dports 80,443 -j DROP -m comment --comment "DROP HTTP/S"`